JohnsonDylan/MassQLab/README.md

 ## Query File
 The query file (MassQL_Queries.xlsx by default) is used to define the parameters that will compose a MassQL query.
 The column headers should not be changed as they are required by SpectraSpectre.
-Example queries are included by default but should be modified to accomodate your data.
+Example queries are included by default but should be modified to acommodate your data.

 Description of column headers:
 >* Name: Name of query, likely the component to be identified